Written by: Senior Living Research Team | Published: February 13, 2023

-Now that Republicans are back in control of the House, members may need to gear up for debate over Social Security and Medicare.
-Even before the November 2021 elections, these entitlement programs have been frequent topics of partisan bickering.
-Democrats accuse Republicans of wanting to gut the programs entirely, but Republicans say it is irresponsible not to address Social Security’s future insolvency.
+Since Republicans won back control of the House of Representatives, frequent partisan bickering has broken out among elected officials over the future of Social Security and Medicare.
+Democrats have accused Republicans of wanting to gut the programs entirely, which they deny.
+However, Republicans say it is irresponsible not to address Social Security’s future insolvency.

 Here’s what else we discovered: